Garlic Sesame Noodles

 Noodles are a girls best friend and these easy garlic sesame noodles are without a doubt my favorite noodle recipe to date.
 They require just a few ingredients, are gluten free and can be eaten hot or cold!

 Second, you guys love easy, 15 minute style meals.
 I mean, who doesn’t?
 Especially when they involve noodles.
 So, I introduce you to (probably) your new favorite meal when you’re in a pinch: garlic sesame noodles.

 They’re gluten free, vegan, ready in 15 minutes, can be eaten hot or cold (like my teriyaki noodles), pair well with salmon, tofu, or just on their own!
+If you love this recipe, try my spicy ramen noodles or a recipe from my roundup of the best asian noodle recipes next!

+Bring a large pot of water to a boil and cook the pasta according to package instructions.
 While the pasta is cooking, prep the sauce.
 Start by mincing the garlic very finely or use a garlic press to get it super small since we won’t be blending up this sauce.
 You don’t want super large chunks!

 Add the minced garlic to a pan with the neutral oil.
 This can be avocado, olive, or refined coconut oil.
 Avoid using virgin coconut oil since it has a stronger coconut flavor.
+Saute until the edges of the garlic look golden brown, about 5 minutes.

 Meanwhile, whisk together all of the remaining sauce ingredients in a bowl until there are no visible clumps of ginger and the tahini is spread throughout.